 - Mr E Hughes TH

-AS and A2 Art and design numbers range from 10 to 20 students in a class and the Sixth Form students have 9 hours of lessons per fortnight, but are expected to work in their own time too.
+AS and A2 Art and Design numbers range from 10 to 20 students in a class and the Sixth Form students have 9 hours of lessons per fortnight, but are expected to work in their own time too.
 Year 12 have a trip to see London galleries as a stimulus for their own art work and are encouraged to see as much ‘live’ art as they can throughout the course.
 Each student is encouraged to explore a wide range of media and techniques and to develop their own personal interests to produce individual and meaningful work.
+The course is continually modernised by rethinking centre set themes and the consistent replenishment of contemporary artists and craftspeople.

 We have close links with the Art Foundation Course at York College and every year the majority of our Year 13 artists go on to further study, most often to York, but also to Leeds, and, over the past few year there is a growing trend to apply further afield to prestigious institutions such as Chelsea, Camberwell, Wimbledon, St Martin’s and Glasgow School of Art and Architecture.